 As laptops are getting more and more powerful every day, using them for everyday work instead of a desktop PC has become a standard.

-Having the ability to do work in a DAW wherever and whenever is a very useful thing, especially now, when you can record and produce high-quality material just with a few pieces of equipment.
+Having the ability to do work in a DAW wherever and whenever is a very useful thing, especially now, when you can record and produce high-quality material just with a few essential pieces of equipment.

 However, finding the right laptop for this kind of work isn’t easy.
 What to look for?
 Screen size?
 Battery life?
 How much RAM?